IEEE-campusmap/frontend/README.md

 # CrowdScope

 CrowdScope is a React Native mobile application built with Expo and designed to offer Northwestern students real-time occupancy information of campus facilities such as libraries, dining halls, and gyms through crowdsourcing.
-This solution empowers students to efficiently manage their time on campus by avoiding overcrowded places.
+This user-friendly app leverages real-time crowd ratings to help Northwestern students avoid the hassle of crowded spots.
+Plan your day with confidence and save time for what matters most.

 # Problem Statement